django-oscar/django-oscar/docs/source/ref/settings.rst

 Default: ``True``

-Indicates if sent emails will be saved to database (as instances of ``oscar.apps.communication.models.Email`` model).
+Indicates if sent emails will be saved to database as instances of ``oscar.apps.communication.models.Email``.

 Offer settings
 ==============